expo/expo/docs/pages/tutorial/gestures.md

 const AnimatedImage = Animated.createAnimatedComponent(Image);
 ```

 The `createAnimatedComponent` can wrap any component.
 It has a built-in case to look at the `style` prop of the component, determine which value is animated, and then apply those updates.
-It will be useful to apply animated styles later in this module.
+It will be useful to apply animated styles later in this chapter.

 ## Step 4: Add a tap Gesture